Åke Senning: Scientific achievements

-Few people know that the first intensive care unit in Central Europe was installed on 17 April 1961 in three offices of the Surgical Clinic A and that the world's first cardiac surgery intensive care unit, then called the Cardiac Awake Room, was set up in an aft room of the same clinic.
+The first intensive care unit in Central Europe was installed on 17 April 1961 in three offices of the Surgical Clinic A and that the world's first cardiac surgery intensive care unit, then called the Cardiac Awake Room, was set up in an aft room of the same clinic.
 Already in the first nine months of his tenure (1961), 108 heart operations were performed and treated post-operatively in this intensive care unit.
 Two years later there were already 264 and in his last full year in office in 1984 there were 937.
 With this, too, Senning wrote medical history.

 His concept of intensive medicine differed from that of intensive care physicians and anaesthesiologists.
 Senning was far ahead of his time, because he demanded and enforced that each discipline should have its own intensive care unit.
 Surgeons, internists, paediatricians and other specialists should continue to look after their patients together with the anaesthetist, as is the case in the operating theatre.
 For Senning, it was unthinkable to hand over responsibility for his patients for a few hours or days to a third party who had not previously seen the patient.
-He himself retained responsibility for his patients throughout the entire period of hospitalisation.
+He retained responsibility for his patients throughout the entire period of hospitalisation.
 Thus, several intensive care units with separate management were established in Zurich, such as the cardiac, general and thoracic surgery, medical, traumatology, neurosurgery, gynaecology-obstetrics, urology, paediatrics, neonatology intensive care units and the intensive care unit for burn patients.
 A concept that is not always readily recognised as a much better one for the highly specialised university hospitals or other tertiary centres.
 Senning's principle has stood the test of time for tertiary centres.
 Worldwide, the Haematological, Neonatological, Paediatric, Cardiac, Coronary, Neurosurgical, Traumatological and Burn Intensive Care Units are already self-sufficient in tertiary centres.